The Magickers: The New Magickers

 Rich--Rich is Stefan's friend and keeps him out of trouble when he turns into his bear form.

-Henry--Henry shows an amazingly powerful talent for fire magic to the point of burning his eyebrows off at one point while he was learning to make their crystals glow.
+Henry--Henry shows an amazingly powerful talent for fire magic to the point where he burned his eyebrows off at one point while he was learning to make their crystals glow.
 Jonnar manages to link Henry to himself at some point, though, and is continuously draining his magic which makes Henry very weak.

 The Dark Hand

 The Dark Hand are a group of Magickers who come off as evil and that may be what they are now but the original reasons for what they do are understandable.
 It is their belief that magic is a finite thing and that once you use it up, it is gone.
 They want to destroy the Magickers because they believe them to be naively wasting magic and will do whatever they have to do stop them because they do not want to leave everyone with nothing.
 This argument began with the Magickers Brennard and Gregory.
 Brennard believed that magic was finite and they had to stop all the wasting magic on foolish and stupid things.
 Gregory believed that, like water when you use it, then it goes through the cycle to be used again.
 This argument eventually descended into a catastrophic magical battle which ended with Brennard weakened nearly to death and Gregory in a magical coma.
 The resulting shock wave of magic killed many Magickers, as well as throwing some through time, and putting others, like Gregory, in a coma.
 The first member of the dark hand seen in the book is Jonnard, Brennard's son.
 After Jason becomes suspicious of things happening around camp, he is attacked by Jonnard who tries to steal his magic.
 Jason fights back and manages to escape, however Jonnard also escapes before Jason can return with the older magickers.